mmgen/mmgen-wallet/README.md

 ### Description

-MMGen is a wallet and cold storage solution for Bitcoin (and selected altcoins) implemented as a suite of lightweight Python scripts.
+MMGen Wallet is a wallet and cold storage solution for Bitcoin (and selected altcoins) implemented as a suite of lightweight Python scripts.
 The scripts work in tandem with a reference Bitcoin or altcoin daemon running on both online and offline computers to provide a robust solution for securely storing, tracking, sending and receiving your crypto assets.

 The online computer is used for tracking balances and creating and sending transactions, while the offline machine (typically an air-gapped, low-power